 On startup, or after the TTL expires, the softphone queries the DNS server and the DNS server returns the list of configured MiVBs.
-The softphone starts with the highest priority entries and selects an MiVB based on the weightings.
+The softphone starts with the highest priority entries and selects an MiVB.
 If the MiVB is unavailable, the softphone attempts to connect to other members at the same priority level; otherwise, it moves a member at the next priority level down.
-This distributes the load according to weights across the available MiVBs.